WICG/display-locking/explainer.md

 #### The locked element

 When its lock is acquired, the locked element itself will still be rendered and laid out normally.
+The visual content of the element will stay and kept up-to-date, unlike its shadow-including descendants (see [the locked subtree section](#the-locked-subtree)).
 Changes to the DOM, style, layout, etc of the *locked element itself* will be applied as it would on any other normal element.

 ##### Sizing

 When locked, the locked element is treated similar to as if it has [size containment](https://www.w3.org/TR/css-contain-1/#containment-size) with some differences.
+Specifically, the following demonstrates how the element is laid out:

 * If some style rule specifies the size of the locked element, we will use that size for the locked element.
 * If there are no style rule specifying the size of the locked element, we will use the size given in the `acquire` call's options.
 Instead of being treated as having no contents, the locked element will behave as if there is one child with the given *locked content size* as its intrinsic width and height, for sizing purposes.
-* If there are no size specified in the `acquire` call, the locked element will not take any space, similar to `display: none` elements instead.
+* Related to the point above, if *locked content size* is `[0, 0]` (either directly specified in the `aquire` call options, or from using the default value), it will behave like any other element with size containment, laying out as if it has no contents.

 #### The locked subtree

+"The locked subtree" refers to the locked element's [shadow-including descendants](https://dom.spec.whatwg.org/#concept-shadow-including-descendant), which does not include the locked element itself.

-When its lock is acquired, the **visual content of the nodes of flat-tree descendants of the element is cleared**, similar to `display: none`.
+When its lock is acquired, the **visual content of the locked subtree is cleared**, similar to `display: none`.

-Changes to the *flat-tree descendants of a locked element* updates the DOM in such a way that script can inspect it immediately, but no rendering updates wil be painted until the element is unlocked, through `commit()` or the user-agent activating the element.
+Changes to the locked subtree updates the DOM in such a way that script can inspect it immediately, but no rendering updates wil be painted until the element is unlocked, through `commit()` or the user-agent activating the element.